 Treat Teens as Experts

 Nobody is more of an expert on your teen than you are.
 Well, actually, there is one expert who knows more about your teen than you do.
 Wait for it … the person who knows the most about your teen and the world he or she needs to navigate is your own teen.
 When you have the kind of relationship where open communication is expected you’ll learn how to parent in a way that is earned from speaking to the expert.

 Don’t get us wrong, your teen may be the expert, but your wisdom and experience remains the key to guiding him or her into adulthood.
 Balanced parents respect their teens’ views and are clear that adults have an irreplaceable role to shape young people.

 The next time somebody tells you that they adhere to a certain style of parenting made popular by the latest book, you can respond that you like to think of yourself as having a balanced approach to parenting.
 One that allows you to connect deeply with your children.
 That lets them learn from life’s lessons.
 But that also guides them to navigate the world within safe and moral boundaries.
 If you prefer a catchy phrase, we offer you “Lighthouse Parenting.”
 A term that metaphorically conveys the best of what is known from balanced parenting — a style backed by decades of research.

 I like to think of myself as a “Lighthouse Parent.”
-A stable force on the shoreline from which my child can measure himself against.
-I see it as my job to look down at the rocks and make sure he does not crash against them.
-I look into the waves and trust that he will eventually learn to ride them on his own, but I will prepare him to do so.
+A stable force on the shoreline my child can measure themselves against.
+I see it as my job to look down at the rocks and make sure they do not crash against them.
+I look into the waves and trust they will eventually learn to ride them on their own.
+But I will prepare them to do so.

 Remember, over-protection does not prepare young people to navigate turbulent waters.
 Preparation is protection for the future and the key to effective parenting.